djurkis/diskuter/README.md

 The Metric for measuring the commentaries is not well defined, but its semantics should be correlated with the semantics of the article.
 Also some form of naturality, is desired.
 Commentary that looks like it was written by a human would be preferable.

-One way, how to achieve this is to model a distribution. //TODO
+One way, how to achieve this is to reuse ideas from machine translation and model a distribution P and pick  output that maximizes P(output|input).

 ### Contents